NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/WhatistheBlockchain.md

-# What is the Blockchain?
+# What Is Blockchain?

 What is blockchain?

 Blockchain is a decentralized distributed system formed through cryptography.

-Wait, what does decentralized mean?
+Wait, what does decentralization mean?

 Don't worry, let me explain it one step at a time.